menpo/menpobench/README.md

 4. Report back the results of the evaluation in a normalization-agnostic way, so you can interpret it in a number of ways.

-## Wait but you are comparing against intraface, which isn't part of menpofit
+## Wait but you are comparing against Intraface, which isn't part of menpofit

 menpobench tries hard to automatically acquire testing data and provide easy ways to call other popular methods.
 Where possible we will handle the